-But if you're looking for a device with a higher-res screen, wireless charging, water resistance, and a better selfie camera, then the Pixel 3 XL is the phone to get.
+But if you're looking for a device with a higher-res screen, wireless charging, water resistance, nicer overall hardware, and a better selfie camera, then the Pixel 3 XL is the phone to get.
 Yes it's a year older than the new Pixel 4 XL, but that's what makes it enticing in this comparison — it's only asking a small price premium over the Pixel 3a XL, yet it offers quite a bit more.

 Great mid-range phone with a phenomenal camera

-Google has absolutely nailed the formula for a mid-range phone with the Pixel 3a XL.
+Google absolutely nailed the formula for a mid-range phone with the Pixel 3a XL.
 The hardware is decent enough for everyday tasks, but the camera is head and shoulders above anything else you'll find in this segment.
 Combine that with guaranteed security and platform updates for three years and you get one of the best mid-range phones of 2019.